This Is Not A Drill! School Fire Safety Recommendations for Children with Blindness or Low Vision

 Something we often take for granted is the attention paid to visual cues during a fire drill.
 Since it is difficult to yell over a sounding alarm, children are expected to rely on hand signals, body language, and facial expressions from the adults in the building to make sure we get out safely.
 How do we convey the same information to students who can’t see those visual cues clearly or at all due to vision loss?

 As O&M specialists, we want to help you help your students prepare for upcoming fire drills and what they should do in the event there is a fire in their school.
-In this post, we will give you points to consider to best create and execute an individualized plan that includes your child with a visual impairment in school fire drills.
+In this post, we will give you points to consider to best create and execute an individualized plan that includes your child with a blindness or low vision in school fire drills.
 We also share some “tried and true” O&M Travel Pro Tips to make navigating a stressful emergency situation a little easier.

 Planning the Route to a Safe Fire Drill